Mrrm2/Comms-User-Guide/docs/gettingStarted.md

     !!!
 Info "`git push`"

             This is the third step of the Git workflow.
 After committing the changes, you can push them to the remote repository on GitHub.
-For more information about the Git workflow, you can review the Git workflow section in the introduction page.
+For more information about the Git workflow, you can review the Git workflow section in the [What is Git](/#what-is-git) section.

     !!!
 Success "Congratulations!"